 Personal data is any information that allows you to be identified.
 USAC collects personal data you provide through such methods as your submission of FCC forms or questions through the website.
 The types of personal data USAC collects might include your name, title, employer, address, telephone number, email address, fax number, and other pieces of personal data related to participating in a universal service program as a contributor or beneficiary.
 Your use of the website and the actions you take while on USAC's website represent your consent for USAC to use the information collected.

 Some of the information you provide may become publicly available.
-For example, in administering the Rural Health Care and Schools and Libraries universal service support mechanisms, USAC regularly posts on its website requests for services on behalf of schools, libraries, and rural health care providers to assist them in complying with the mechanisms' competitive bidding requirements.
+For example, in administering the Rural Health Care and Schools and Libraries programs, USAC regularly posts on its website requests for services on behalf of schools, libraries, and rural health care providers to assist them in complying with the program's competitive bidding requirements.
 In addition, USAC posts a list of funding commitments to schools, libraries, and rural health care providers by individual applicants.
 USAC encourages visitors to its website to use the information posted for its intended purposes; however, applicants should be aware that there is no guarantee that visitors to USAC's website will do so.

 When you visit USAC's website, certain information regarding your time at the website is automatically collected.
 The information collected includes, but is not limited to, the date and time you accessed the site, the pages viewed, the IP address that accessed the site, the browser type that accessed the site, the operating system that accessed the site, and the website from which you linked to USAC's site.
 Your use of USAC's website and the actions you take while on the website represent your consent for the collection and use of the information.

 USAC's website does not respond to "do not track" or other similar browser settings or requests.